-An experienced disability attorney can greatly increase your chances for approval, especially for claims based on mental illness and other mental disabilities.
+Hiring experienced legal professionals can greatly increase your chances for approval, especially for claims based on mental illness and other mental disabilities.

 Social Security's Listing of Impairments outlines certain medical conditions that, if their requirements are fully met, will result in an automatic approval of benefits.
 These conditions are called listings.
 The Listing of Impairments includes numerous mental conditions such as:

-How an Attorney Can Help: People are usually unaware that their condition may be eligible for a faster approval; however, disability attorneys are trained to identify claims that may meet a listing.
-If your attorney determines that your condition may meet a listing, he or she will review your file carefully to make sure you have all the medical evidence you need to satisfy its criteria.
-Your attorney will also help you get any missing evidence and may help you get further testing if you need it to meet the listing.
+How Legal Professionals Can Help: People are usually unaware that their condition may be eligible for a faster approval; however, disability attorneys and their staff members are trained to identify claims that may meet a listing.
+If your legal representative determines that your condition may meet a listing, he or she will review your file carefully to make sure you have all the medical evidence you need to satisfy its criteria.
+Your representative will also help you get any missing evidence and may help you get further testing if you need it to meet the listing.

 There are numerous mental disabilities; however, depression and anxiety are the most prevalent on disability applications, so I'll discuss how an attorney can help win a claim for depression or anxiety.
-Although mental retardation is not as common, it is a good example of the complex requirements often needed to meet mental listings.
+Although intellectual disorder is not as common, it is a good example of the complex requirements often needed to meet mental listings.

 Depression and anxiety are often the main reason for, or a part of, a person’s disability claim; however, these conditions can be difficult to prove.
 This is because depression and anxiety are largely based on subjective evidence.
 Subjective evidence is based on how the individual experiences the illness.
 On the other hand, physical medical conditions can usually be diagnosed and documented with objective evidence such as lab tests or x-rays.
 This is why it can be harder to prove that a claimant’s mental illness is so severe that he or she is unable to work.